 \section{Abstract}

-We introduce a heterogeneous random-connection model in $\R^d$, $d\ge 1$, which modifies the classical long-range percolation models in $\Z^d$ and $\R^d$.
-Consider the random graph whose vertices are generated by a homogeneous marked Poisson point process in $\R^d$.
-The probability of an edge between two vertices is determined by their distance and the corresponding marks.
-In this model we study the degree distribution of the vertices and the percolation properties of the resulting random graph.
+The study of real-life network modeling has become very popular in recent years.
+An attractive model is the scale-free percolation model on the lattice $\Z^d$, $d\ge1$, because it fulfills several stylized facts observed in large real-life networks.
+We adopt this model to continuum space which leads to a heterogeneous random-connection model on $\R^d$: particles are generated by a homogeneous marked Poisson point process on $\R^d$, and the probability of an edge between two particles is determined by their marks and their distance.
+In this model we study several properties such as the degree distributions, percolation properties and graph distances.